dataesr/bso-publications/doc_wm/wm.md

 The future development of Works-magnet and the broader open metadata ecosystem holds several promising directions.
 A key objective is to ensure that the results of metadata curation are not only open but also interoperable, facilitating their reuse in diverse contexts beyond the initial scope of Works-magnet.
 This would maximize the value of the curated data for the entire research community.

 Furthermore, the continuously growing and refined dataset resulting from Works-magnet's curation efforts has the potential to serve as a valuable training base for new artificial intelligence models.
-This could lead to the development of more accurate and efficient automated curation tools in the future, potentially reducing the reliance on extensive human intervention for certain tasks.
+This could lead to the development of more accurate and efficient automated curation tools in the future, potentially reducing the reliance on extensive human intervention for certain tasks [@jeangirard:hal-03819060].

 Finally, there is an ongoing discussion about centralizing the results of various curation initiatives to simplify their dissemination.
 Such a centralized approach could create a single, authoritative source for high-quality, openly curated research metadata, further advancing the goals of Open Science by making reliable data readily available to all stakeholders.
 These future directions underscore the commitment to building a sustainable and comprehensive open metadata infrastructure.